 - Add firm tofu to stir-fries or soups.

 - Blend silken tofu into smoothies, sauces, and dressings.
 (You won’t need to drain the tofu for this.)

 Protein: 9 grams of protein in ½ cup

 This sushi appetizer is a nutrient powerhouse, so eat it anytime.
 Edamame is really just another name for soybeans in their pods.
-Let’s list off some stats--a small ½-cup serving of edamame has 9 grams of protein, 15% of your daily vitamin C, 10% of your daily iron and 16% of your daily fiber.
+Let’s list off some stats – a small ½-cup serving of edamame has 9 grams of protein, 15 percent of your daily vitamin C, 10 percent of your daily iron, and 16 percent of your daily fiber.

 Keep a bag of edamame in your freezer to serve as a fun-to-eat side dish or opt for the shelled variety to toss into salads or a grain bowl.

 Protein: 8 grams per cup (cooked)

 This non-grass grain cooks up just like brown rice (boil 1 parts gran, 2 parts water) but quinoa is as versatile as any food can be.
 It works as a savory starch in salads or with dinner, or as a cereal substitute with oat milk and fruit in your morning breakfast bowl.
 Quinoa contains healthy micro-nutrients like manganese, phosphorus, magnesium, fiber, folate, and zinc.